K-Vinayak/gen_ops/README.md

 1. (Optional) Generic parameter names
 2. Type signature or extended type signature
-3. Callable expressions for each operator
+3. Callable expressions for each operator, and optionally, where clause for each operator
 4. (Optional) Where clause for generic parameters

 > **Note**